 What's it like to drive?

-The Corolla has a smooth and comfortable ride, ably abetted by very little to note in the way of wind and/or tyre noise.
+The Corolla has a smooth and comfortable ride, ably abetted by very little wind and/or tyre noise.
 Treat the Hybrid models’ throttle pedals gently and their part-electric propulsion systems are quiet and smooth, which also helps make the Corolla a pleasant vehicle to travel in, be that in town, on open country roads or while pounding along a motorway.
-What’s more, the handling is also impressive, with smooth steering, lots of grip and a nicely balanced feel in the corners.
+What’s more, the handling is also impressive, with smooth and well-weighted steering, lots of grip and a nicely balanced feel in the corners.